edelarosagon/esp-aws/README.md

 * Log in to your AWS Account and add a Thing.
 Call your thing ESPNODE

 * Edit keys.cpp and fill in your AWS Account and WIFI settings

+* Compile and run your Arduino sketch

+* Create a new Lambda

+> Rule for the trigger : SELECT * FROM '$aws/things/ESPNODE/shadow/update/accepted' WHERE state.reported.humidity > 50